Home » Symptoms » Dog Symptoms A-Z » Broken bone

 If it is safe, the affected area can be carefully stabilized to relieve pain and prevent further damage.
 Improvised splints made of stable materials such as wooden sticks or cardboard can be used, which are loosely fixed with bandage material.

-It is important not to give the dog any painkillers or other medications without first consulting a veterinarian.
-Some medications that are suitable for humans can be toxic to dogs.
+It is important not to administer pain medication or other drugs to the dog without prior consultation with a veterinarian.
+Some medications suitable for humans can be toxic to dogs.

 Transport to the veterinarian should be as gentle as possible.
 A stretcher or blanket can be used to lift and move the dog without putting weight on the affected area.